FlutterFlow/flutterflow-documentation/docs/resources/control-flow/backend-logic/api/rest-api.md

 Here's how you do it:

-1. First, ensure that you [create a custom data type] (/data-and-backend/api-calls/api-calls-101#create-custom-data-type-matching-to-json-structure) that matches your JSON structure.
+1. First, ensure that you [create a custom data type](#create-custom-data-type-matching-to-json-structure) that matches your JSON structure.
 2. Open your API call definition> **Response & Test tab > Response Type >** enablethe **Parse as Data Type**.
 Select the **Data Type** that you want to convert into.
 For this example, it's 'AllProducts'.